misiVoroslakos/misiVoroslakos.github.io/content/authors/misiV/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include translational neuroscience, non-invasive brain stimulation and neuroscience tool development.

-# Interests to show in About widget
+## Interests to show in About widget
-interests:
+#interests:
-  - Translational neuroscience
+#  - Translational neuroscience
-  - Teaching
+#  - Teaching
-  - Tool development
+#  - Tool development

 # Education to show in About widget
-education:
+#education:
-  courses:
+#  courses:
-    - course: PhD in Neuroscience
+#    - course: PhD in Neuroscience
-      institution: University of Szeged, Hungary
+#      institution: University of Szeged, Hungary
-      year: 2020
+#      year: 2020
-    - course: Doctor of Medicine
+#    - course: Doctor of Medicine
-      institution: University of Szeged, Hungary
+#      institution: University of Szeged, Hungary
-      year: 2012
+#      year: 2012

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons